 - 1. Visitors.
 Their authorization, if any, to remain on school grounds or at the school function shall be withdrawn and they shall be directed to leave the premises.
-If they refuse to leave, they shall be subject to ejection. - 2.
+If they refuse to leave, they shall be subject to ejection.
+Depending upon the severity of the violation, future access to school property and events may be restricted. - 2.
 Students.
-They shall be subject to disciplinary action as the facts may warrant, in accordance with the due process requirements. - 3.
-Tenured faculty members.
+They shall be subject to disciplinary action as the facts may warrant, in accordance with the due process requirements.

+- 3. Tenured faculty members.
 They shall be subject to disciplinary action as the facts may warrant in accordance with Education Law §3020-a or any other legal rights that they may have. - 4.
 Staff members in the classified service of the civil service entitled to the protection of Civil Service Law §75 or any other legal rights that they may have. - 5.
 Staff members other than those described in subdivisions 4 and 5.
-They shall be subject to warning, reprimand, suspension, or dismissal as the facts may warrant in accordance with any legal rights they may have.
+They shall be subject to warning, reprimand, suspension or dismissal as the facts may warrant in accordance with any legal rights they may have.